siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />We have tried 3 different regression methods in order to find out which method is the most effective in creating the best regression model.

 <br />1) Decision Tree Regression

-Hence, (2) Random Forest Regression and (3) Random Forest with Randomized Search CV Regression were used to further improve the accuracy of (1) Decision Tree Regression

 <br />2) Random Forest Regression
 <br />3) Random Forest with Randomized Search CV Regression

+(2) Random Forest Regression and (3) Random Forest with Randomized Search CV Regression were used to further improve the accuracy of (1) Decision Tree Regression

 <br />Based on Randomized Search Cross Validation,
 The best hyperparameters determined are as follows: